 Sadly, the iconic Riviera hotel and casino in Las Vegas is in the process of being torn down.
 Before its demise, some people, including guests, claimed Frank Sinatra haunted the penthouse suite where he had stayed for years, and which was also named after him (before the hotel closed, you could rent the Frank Sinatra penthouse for $200+ a night).
 There were guests who also claimed they heard the faint sounds of a cocktail party and laughter in the large living room and dining area, where in fact Sinatra and the Rat Pack were known to have thrown parties.

-For your ghoulish enjoyment, below are some links:
+For your ghoulish enjoyment:

 Vince Neal Scares Off the Ghost of Frank Sinatra Metal Insider